-When Should You Increase Your Dose Of IVERMECTIN TO KILL PARASITES?
+When Should You Increase Your Dose Of Ivermectin To Kill Parasites?

 Would you like private coaching with Sun Fruit Dan?
 If you answered YES, click this link: https://www.sacredpurity.com/coaching.html

-Ivermectin is a potent, scientifically proven anti-parasitic medication that many people use to treat a wide array of parasitic infections that drastically affect their health in many negative ways holistically.
+Ivermectin is a very potent, broad-spectrum anti-parasitic medication that many people in the alternative healing and detox world use effectively to treat parasitic infections and symptoms connected to them.

-In today's video, "When Should You Increase Your Dose Of IVERMECTIN TO KILL PARASITES?"
-I educate you on when you should increase your dose of Ivermectin why you should increase your dose of Ivermectin, how much you should increase your dose of Ivermectin, and much more!
+When using Ivermectin to kill parasites, you may need to increase your Ivermectin dose.
+To determine if you need to increase your dose of Ivermectin and the reasons why, you can find out by watching this video, "When Should You Increase Your Dose Of Ivermectin To Kill Parasites?" in its entirety.

 Check out Sun Fruit Dan’s USA or UK Amazon store to find lists of the best health and healing remedies by clicking here: